CelineausBerlin/coc-implementation/best-practices.md

-These are practices that proved effective in setting the tone for an event, welcoming a more diverse crowd and make it feel like a true community gathering:
+These are practices that proved effective in setting the tone for an event, welcoming a more diverse crowd and making it feel like a true community gathering:

 # Making sure no one can miss our Code of Conduct.
 From the very first contact for potential participants (e.g. landing page on the website),